mosaicmap/My_YSmenu_themes/README.md

 ### `YSmenu.ini`

-`YSmenu.ini` use color codes in an uncommon format BGR15.
-For converting colors to this format, you can use my simple Python script `html2bgr15.py` For more information:
+`YSmenu.ini` uses color codes in an uncommon format BGR15.
+For converting colors to this format, you can use my simple Python script `html2bgr15.py` For more information run:

     python3 html2bgr15.py --help